What happens during a colonic?

 How will I benefit?

 The colon is the waste bin of the digestive tract and few people clear it regularly, ideally two to three times per day.
 Irregular emptying can lead to decay, stagnation and formation of bad bacteria.
 It can also lead to high toxin levels within the body, halitosis, (bad breath) irritability, low energy levels and low mood.
-Colonic irrigation helps unload the toxins and cleanses the colon.
+Colonic irrigation can help unload the toxins and cleanses the colon.

 How is a colonic helpful?